-Criteria JORC Code explanation Commentary Geology Deposit type, geological setting and style of mineralisation.
-Mineralisation at Namalope is hosted in coastal, shallow marine sediments and dune sands.
-Several phases of deposition are evident, with the main mineralised units focussed around the north-eastern end of a major dune feature which has evidently formed a trap for heavy minerals.
+Criteria JORC Code explanation Commentary focussed on the north-eastern end of a major dune feature which has evidently formed a trap for heavy minerals.
 The earliest concentration of HM is in a very large dunal feature, approximately 50km long, 10km wide and 100m high.
 This dune has been subjected to moderate weathering and is now red-brown in colour and is generally known as the "Old Red Dune".
 Local geology Units 2 and 3 are part of this formation.
 Erosion of this dune during a transgression led to the deposition of "Unit 7", a shallow-marine sand now generally found between elevations -2 and +6 mASL.
 Overlying much of Unit 7 is a clay layer (Local Unit 81) probably deposited in estuarine conditions.
 This unit is overlain by another shallow marine sand, local geology Unit 6, one of the major mineralised units at Namalope.
-Most of Unit 6 exists as a flat layer extending NE of the NE end of the Old Red Dune (Namalope Flats), with elevations ranging from about 6 to about 13 mASL.
-The 'Nick Zone' is an area where Unit 6 and 7 lap onto of the Old Red Dune and both units thicken significantly.
+Most of Unit 6 exists as a flat layer extending NE of the NE end of the Old Red Dune, with elevations ranging from about 6 to about 13 mASL (Namalope Flats).
+The 'Nick Zone' is an area where Unit 6 and 7 laps onto the Old Red Dune and both units thicken significantly.
 Unit 1 is probably the youngest unit in the area.
 It is a clean dune sand that lies over the Old Red Dune units (2 & 3).
-Mineralisation from Units 1, 2, 6 and 7 form part of the Namalope Resource and Reserves.
-Unit 81 is sometimes mined incidentally when dredging Unit 7.
-High Dunes Nick Zone Namalope Flats Unit 1 Low Stimes Yellow Sand Highly variable deposit geometry in Nick Zone Nick Zone Mining Floor in High Dunes (approximately 26 m elevation) I Unit 3 High Slimes Red Dune Sand Mining Floor in Flats Zone (0 to 6 m elevation) Low Slimes Flats Sand Unit 6 Unit 7 Moderate Slimes Flats Sand Unit 81 Clay Clay Drill hole A summary of all information material to the Delineation of heavy mineral deposits at Namalope requires many thousand shallow Information understanding of the exploration results including tabulation of the following information for all Mater a drillholes, most of them with moderate or low-grade intercepts.
-The information is best
+Mineralisation from Units 1, 2, 6 and 7 form part of the Namalope Resources and Reserves.
+Unit 81 is sometimes mined incidentally when dredging Units 6 & 7.
+High Dunes Nick Zone Namalope Flats Unit 1 Low Slimes Yellow Sand Highly variable deposit geometry in Nick Zone Mining Floor in High Dunes (approximately 26 m elevation) I Unit 3 High Slimes Red Dune Sand Mining Floor in Flats Zone (0 to 6 m elevation) Low Slimes Flats Sand Unit 6 Basement - Silty Unmineralised Sand & Gravel Unit 7 Moderate Slimes Flats Sand Clay

-Criteria JORC Code explanation Commentary drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. concise form - see drill plan below.
+Criteria JORC Code explanation Commentary Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Delineation of heavy mineral deposits at Namalope requires many thousand shallow drillholes, most of them with moderate or low-grade intercepts.
+The information is best presented in a plan view, where all the relevant information can be presented in a more concise form - see drill plan below.
 The plan summarises the grade information as a "metal factor", classified by grade x thickness.
-The grade is HM%, with a threshold at 2% HM (values below this are not included and would give a "0" value).
-The thickness value is the total aggregate intercept in the drillhole exceeding the 2% threshold.
-Only those depth intervals exceeding 2% HM are included in the thickness value.
+The grade is composite HM% within the resource orebody per drillhole.
+The thickness value is the total aggregate intercept of the drillhole within the orebody.